a-m0908/a-m0908/README.md

 # Motoya Aono

-Undergraduate student in Mathematical Engineering & Information Physics at the University of Tokyo.
+Undergraduate student in Mathematical Engineering and Information Physics at the University of Tokyo.
 Interested in quantitative finance, machine learning, optimization, and AI systems.
 Currently building projects related to quantitative research, financial data analysis, trading systems, and AI-driven applications.

 ---